Buying Property in Canada

 When it comes to the type of property, choices include detached homes, attached townhouses or condominiums (apartments).
-There is a wide range of choices within these groups so one can narrow criteria by factoring in the number of bedrooms, baths and amenities that are neccessary.
+There is a wide range of choices within these groups so one can narrow criteria by factoring in the number of bedrooms, baths and amenities that are necessary.

 House hunters should start by searching online to get an idea of available properties.

-Properties are also advertised in newspapers; local community papers have weekly real estate sections which advertise local properties, but these are not normally as comprehensive as online portals.
+Properties are also advertised in newspapers.
+Local community papers have weekly real estate sections which advertise local properties, but these are not normally as comprehensive as online portals.